Soivi/docker-server-stack/README.md

 ```
 $ sudo reboot
 ```
 After reboot stop container again.
-This because there is restart always on in compose files
+This because there are restart always in compose files and containers could start in wrong order when booting the server.
 ```
 $ cd /docker/docker-server-stack/
 $ ./stopcontainers.sh